 Biological control of lesser calamint

 Lesser calamint is an aromatic perennial herb that has been introduced to New Zealand from Europe.
 Currently present on the east coast of the North Island, lesser calamint is considered an emerging weed; it is affecting desirable pasture species and having negative economic impacts.
-CABI is conducting field surveys and searching for natural enemies from lesser calamint’s area of origin in Europe that could be introduced in New Zealand as biological control agents.
+CABI conducted field surveys and searched for natural enemies from lesser calamint’s area of origin in Europe that could be introduced in New Zealand as biological control agents.

 So, what’s the problem